 In November 2021, Idaho received approval on its hemp program as the last state in the nation to legalize hemp.
 But don’t get too excited — the state is still holding back in regards to allowing the sale of hemp-derived products.
-Can you buy a hemp-derived THC product in Idaho?
+Can you buy hemp-derived delta 9 gummies in Idaho?
 Let’s take a closer look.

-Buy Hemp Compliant Delta 9 THC in Idaho
+Can You Buy Hemp Delta 9 Gummies in Idaho?

 The only hemp-related thing allowed in Idaho is CBD isolate, which doesn’t contain any THC.
 If the law loosens up (hopefully soon!), Mr. Hemp Flower is here to serve your needs.
 We specialize in whole-plant hemp products, so you won’t find anything that’s legal in Idaho within our line of products.